Which Makeup Brushes Do You Need?

 Using your fingers will make liquid and cream foundation stay matte for longer.
 A dampened sponge will result in a super sheer finish.
 And a foundation brush will leave a sheer, perfectly blended, almost airbrushed finish.

-The rounded foundation brush is a larger version of the rounded concealer brush, and is used to apply liquid and cream products.
-The trick is not to literally paint the foundation on, which would leave a streaky mess, but to apply in short, criss-cross strokes from forehead to chin.
-Use only one side of the brush to apply, then go over your face again with the clean side using the same criss-cross strokes to blend.
+The trick is not to literally paint the foundation on, which would leave a streaky mess, but to apply in short, downward, criss-cross strokes working from forehead to chin.
+Use only one side to apply, then go over your face again with the clean side using the same criss-cross strokes to blend.

-The rounded foundation brush is also suitable for applying liquid and cream highlighter products.
+Foundation brushes are also suitable for applying liquid and cream highlighting products.

 A lip brush needs to be firm in order that lipstick can be delivered evenly while using a fair amount of pressure.
 The tip may be rounded or pointed.
 The latter is useful for applying a matte lipstick as lip liner.